ritinproject/Duroair/src/content/products/hardwall.md

 show_in_menu: "true"
 override_image_2: true
 nav_title: DuroRoom Hardwall
-key_features: >-
-  **Extra capacity and modularity**
-    * Up to 50’ high with unlimited width and length and can connect to an existing building and facility infrastructure.
-    * Transforms into a self-supporting, modular clean room ready for mechanical assembly, 3D printing, electrical winding, or aerospace assembly and layup.
-Ideal for empty warehouses/facilities.

-  **Multiple clean rooms available in one structure**
-    * Ideal for rocket fairings assembly, engine valve assembly, and other processes where multiple rooms are needed for multiple processes to take place at the same time in a controlled environment.
-    * Multiple rooms with different ISO levels are also available (ISO-classified clean rooms and hardwall clean rooms with different ISO classifications).

-  **More options for windows, pass-throughs, and doors**
-    * Accommodates multiple hard-wall pass-throughs and roll-up doors with easy-to-clean fabric for access ports.
-Allows items to pass through without having to exit and reenter the clean room, thereby de-risking contamination.
-    * Multiple window types and thicknesses are available with door options that include airlock entries, man doors, rollup doors, and open face.

-  **Multiple roof, ceiling, and room options**
-    * Grid or structural roof panels with non-shedding ceiling tiles.
-A 3’’ panel roof is available for an anteroom.
-Larger roof thickness is available for larger rooms.
-    * Explosion-proof and bullet-proof rooms are also available for maximum abrasiveness blasting.

-  **Environmentally friendly, fire-rated panels**
-    * Metal-clad gypsum panels: Gypsum is a naturally available material with fire resistant properties.
-Provides high thermal and acoustic insulation with a one-hour fire rating.

-  **Customized lighting and brightness**
-    * Customizable for any type of recessed lighting, such as for 100-foot candles, with fixtures and ceiling panels in a grid structure.
-Additional options include troffer lights, panel lights with backlit and edge-lit options, C1D1, C1D2, and more.
-    * Available in “bright white” color for high percentages of reflectivity.
-Additional colors are also available.

-  **Temperature- and humidity-controlled environments**
-    * Systems can be designed to meet temperature and humidity requirements when integrated with [DuroClean™ exhaust equipment](/products/duroclean) if required.
-Can meet insulated booth requirements.

-  **Sound Transmission Class for noise reduction**
-    * Sound Transmission Class (STC) rating of 48 for a 30-40% noise reduction.
-    * Additional noise reduction is available with tectum panels composed of aspen wood fibers and a hydraulic cement binder.
 ---
 The DuroRoom™ Hardwall is a modular hardwall clean-air enclosure designed for large-capacity manufacturing and assemblies.
 Unlike prefab clean rooms, each [DuroRoom Hardwall](/blog/custom-hard-wall-clean-room-solutions) is completely reconfigurable without sacrificing the durability of a permanent enclosure.